 11. The Neapolitan Mastiff

 The Neapolitan Mastiff is a giant breed dog that is actually quite protective of its family and its “territory.”
-This breed is actually quite gentle, only occasionally displaying aggression toward other dogs of the same sex.
-Of course, if the dogs are raised together, the Neapolitan typically never shows aggression as the other dog is a member of its “pack.”
+This dog fighting breed is actually quite gentle, only occasionally displaying aggression toward other dogs of the same sex.
+Of course, if the dogs are raised together, the Neapolitan typically never shows aggression towards other dogs as they view them as members of its “pack.”

 The Neapolitan Mastiff is also good with other household pets, provided they are raised together.
 Like other “fighting breeds,” the Neapolitan Mastiff requires a leader as a handler who will train him from an early age with consistency and positive reinforcement.